 The NSW Government is redeveloping Stadium Australia into a world-class 70,000-seat rectangular stadium, which will bring 46,000 seats closer to the action than ever before.

 The $810 million investment will deliver the ultimate customer and visitor experience, and enable NSW to attract and play host to the best events in the world.

 Infrastructure NSW is delivering the project, on behalf of the NSW Government.

 The planning process

-The project is classified as a State Significant Development .
-The EIS and supporting technical documentation can be viewed on the DPIE’s major projects website here.
+The Department of Planning, Industry and Environment granted planning consent for the project.
+The project is classified as a State Significant Development.
+The EIS, planning approval, and supporting technical documentation can be viewed on the DPIE’s major projects website here.

 Get in touch

 Phone: 1800 962 221

 Mail: PO Box R220, Royal Exchange NSW 1225